Research

 with M.A.
 Boermans & M.J.G.
 Bun.

-DNB Working Paper No. 797 (available on SSRN).
-Recently revised!
+De Nederlandsche Bank Working Paper No. 797 (available on SSRN).
+Revised: August, 2024.

 Abstract: We study whether climate transition risk is priced in corporate bond markets and if investors value companies’ green innovation efforts.
 Using confidential bond-level holdings data and global firm-level data on carbon emissions and green innovation, we find a positive transition risk premium.
 This premium is smaller for emission-intensive firms that engage in green innovation, suggesting that investors value companies’ efforts to mitigate climate change.
 We show that European investors, in particular institutional investors, have a higher demand for bonds from emission-intensive firms that engage in green innovation and thus influence yield spreads related to climate transition risk.

-Policy notes: De Nederlandsche Bank · SUERF · E-Axes Forum .
+Policy notes: De Nederlandsche Bank · SUERF · E-Axes Forum.

 Media coverage: Bloomberg.